liguelangue/ComputerVision_Miniprojects_Part2/mini-project10/readme.md

   - After making these changes, you can test the model by running `python test.py` or `python3 test.py`.

 ---

-# Horse Mask Segmentation using Attention U-Net

-This project implements a segmentation model for identifying horse masks in images using an Attention U-Net architecture.
-The code covers data preparation, model definition, training, and evaluation.

 ## Contents